Robert-van-Engelen/Forth850/README.md

 ### ROLL
 _xu x(u+1) ... x1 x0 u -- x(u+1) ... x1 x0 xu_
-roll u cells on the parameter stack
+roll u cells on the parameter stack;
+0 ROLL does nothing;
+1 ROLL is the same as SWAP;
+2 ROLL is the same as ROT

 ### D*
 _d1|ud1 d2|ud2 -- d3|ud3_